jordanmack/sudt-cli/README.md

 ## Installing a Standalone Binary

-You can download a standalone binary from the [sudt-cli release page](https://github.com/jordanmack/sudt-cli/releases).
+You can download a standalone binary from the [sudt-cli releases page](https://github.com/jordanmack/sudt-cli/releases).

 ## Developing and Running from Source